plusmobileapps/alarm-clock/README.md

 ### Coming Soon

-* [Navigation](https://developer.android.com/topic/libraries/architecture/navigation.html) - GUI interface to create robust navigation in Android Studio with support for deep linking, type safe arguments, and easy back stack management
 * [WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager) - abstraction over every possible way to do background work on Android independent of platform with guaranteed execution

 ## Contribute

-Currently this project is being developed in [Android Stuidio 3.2 beta 4](https://developer.android.com/studio/preview/) as some of the experimental features are being used with plans to update to the stable channel upon release.
+Currently this project is being developed in [Android Stuidio 3.2 beta 5](https://developer.android.com/studio/preview/) as some of the experimental features are being used with plans to update to the stable channel upon release.

 If you wish to contribute, there is a [Trello board](https://trello.com/b/gpvd905I) which if you wish to have access to edit, please also contact the admin [andrew@plusmobileapps.com](mailto:andrew@plusmobileapps.com).